aidanmcintosh07/AI-Startup-Ideator-API/README.md

 The API will be running at http://localhost:3000.
 ```

-🌍 Deploying to RapidAPI

-To deploy your API to RapidAPI:

-Create an account on RapidAPI.

-Link your API and set the methods (GET or POST).

-Test and deploy your API to the RapidAPI platform.

 💬 Contributing

 We welcome contributions!
 If you’d like to add features, fix bugs, or improve documentation, feel free to fork the repo and submit a pull request.